 PPGNW International Program’s key contributions including collaborating with YDF for:

-PPGNW and YDF understand that basic health care is central to accessing higher education, creating financial stability, and promoting healthy families.
-For eleven years, YDF has worked diligently with limited resources to break down barriers that prevent youth from talking with their parents and families about sexual and reproductive health and other topics.
-Conversations between family members on the subject of puberty, sexually transmitted diseases, and birth control chip away at the long standing taboo regarding sexuality, and continue to empower communities to make decisions that are right for them.
-The youth in Cameroon truly are a “voice of change”.
+Working diligently with limited resources, YDF breaks down barriers that prevent youth from talking with their parents and families about sexual and reproductive health and other topics.
+Conversations between family members on the subject of puberty, sexually transmitted diseases, and birth control chip away at the long standing taboo regarding sexuality, and continue to empower individuals to make decisions that are right for them.

 With the support of PPGNW, YDF programs trained 120 peer educators ages 12-18, who reach over 1,200 youth each year.
 Additionally, our support contributed to the construction and opening of a new clinic, enabling YDF to provide free or low-cost tests for sexually transmitted infections as well as contraceptives and condoms.
 To build capacity, YDF leveraged PPGNW support to attract other funding, including the Clinton Foundation and Cameroonian Government, thereby increasing its long-term sustainability.